kirillyesikov/Balalaika_vagrantplugin_over_digital-ocean_sfc-atHOME/README.md

 ```
 #Duplicate your droplet session and SSH into the master,minons,and tms-server (Note it's easier to ssh as a "vagrant" user with the default password "vagrant" and then execute "sudo su" for root access)

-# Set up a Kubernetes Cluster (Credits to @ nephilimboy for the help.)
+# Set up a Kubernetes Cluster (Credits to @nephilimboy for the help.)
 Below commands are executed for minons and master
 ```
 sudo apt update
 sudo ufw disable